PlushZ/master-thesis-presentation/slides.md

 ### Summary

-<small>Development and evaluation of Galaxy pipelines for detection of SARS-CoV-2 variants by genomic analysis of wastewater samples</small>
+<small><b>Development and evaluation of Galaxy pipelines for detection of SARS-CoV-2 variants by genomic analysis of wastewater samples</b></small>
 <div style="text-align: left">
  <small>